 Example.
-During the year, Donald Kent bought a desk and three chairs for use in his office.
+In June 2006, Donald Kent bought a desk and three chairs for use in his office.
 His total bill for the furniture was \$1,975.
 His taxable business income for the year was \$3,000 without any deduction for the office furniture.
 Donald can elect to do one of the following.